lacleung/python/tests/soccer-ranking/README.md

+# Test Prompt

+ This was written as a coding challenge for LeapYear Technologies and the challenge can be found [here](https://leapyear.github.io/soccer-ranking-project/).
+This code was written with only a basic understanding of python.

+---

-# Instructions to Run Code
+## Instructions to Run Code
 - Install python 3
   - With apt
   ``` bash